Blanca Blanco Suffers A Serious Wardrobe Malfunction At The Oscars 2017

-She’s not one of the nominated or even among Hollywood’s A-listers but she achieved her goal for the night to make a name for her own.
+She’s not one of the nominated or even among Hollywood’s A-listers, but she achieved her goal for the night to make a name for her own.
 Going to the Oscars 2017 underwear-free, Blanca revealed much more than she bargained for.
-Wearing an extremely high slit right at her “area”, chances are big for a wardrobe malfunction.
+Wearing an extremely high slit right at her “area,” chances are big for a wardrobe malfunction.

 Blanca establishes name in industry as the woman who showed too much

 Who is she?
-You’re not the only one who has never heard of the actress’ name before.
+You’re not the only one who has never heard of the actress’s name before.
 Blanca Blanco has starred in films like Beverly Hills Christmas and Teen Star Academy.
-Although she has no nominations for films she has starred at but she made sure that everyone knows her name before the night ends.
+Although she has no nominations for films she has starred in, she made sure that everyone knows her name before the night ends.

 She risked an epic wardrobe malfunction in a revealing embellished yellow gown which features a thigh-high slit right at her crotch.
 You probably now have an idea the horror of walking around in such an eye-popping number.
 Blanca wasn’t afraid to bare it all at the 89th annual Academy Awards on Sunday as she opted to go panty-free on the red carpet.
 Yep, her womanhood was on full exposure for the cameras.

 The actress instantly became the center of attention as she walked down the red carpet.
 She wore a short-sleeved skintight yellow gown with shoulder ruffles.
-Her tiny waist was cinched with a golden belt and she completed her look with black ankle-strap stilettos.
+Her tiny waist was cinched with a golden belt, and she completed her look with black ankle-strap stilettos.
 Blanca had her hair parted off-center and was pulled back from her face in a tight and sleek bun.
-With her eyebrows on fleek and keeping her makeup light, the actress’ look was perfect–Not too heavy nor too light for the event.
+With her eyebrows on fleek and keeping her makeup light, the actress’s look was perfect — not too heavy nor too light for the event.

 However, her gown failed to compliment her looks.
 The gold frock, aside from the very high slit, features an embellished silver detailing and a small train.
 Brunette Blanca just shrugged off the major wardrobe malfunction and continued to smile sultrily in front of photographers.
 She did not mind the peek show she gave us with her ladybits.

 If you want the masses to know you, just do what Miss Blanco did.
-Go for a risqué look in public events and be prepared to be included on the Worst Dressed list.
+Go for a risqué look at public events and be prepared to be included on the Worst Dressed list.

 She’s not the only one who has no qualms in showing their womanhood